heloflier/frontend-sample/README.md

 - Display the user's first name, last name, and email address in each column.
 - Clicking the user's email will open an email client.
 - The table header should show which column is currently sorted by, and direction.
-- The table should show only 10 users at a time.

 ## Step 2

 #### Pagination
+- The table should show only 10 users at a time.
-- There should be an indicator below the table showing which users are visible
+- There should be a page indicator below the table showing which users are visible
 - There should be controls below the table to go to next page, previous page, etc
 	- If there is no previous or next page, the links should be hidden or disabled.